nosilver4u/ewww-image-optimizer/readme.txt

 * added: ability to define exclusions for JS WebP and <picture> WebP
 * added: include .webp images when using WP Offload Media to copy images from bucket to server
 * added: cleanup/migration tool for folks using EWWW IO 3+ years to remove old metadata entries
+* added: fetch original_image for optimization when local images are removed (WP Offload Media and Microsoft Azure Storage for WordPress)
 * changed: scheduled optimizer uses async/background mode to prevent timeouts
 * changed: images that exceed the max resize dimensions will be queued by the bulk scanner even if previously compressed
 * changed: for security, EWWW IO will only optimize images within the WP root folder, content folder, or uploads folder